m1tix/projectEuler/README.md

 # projectEuler

+> [!WARNING]
+> This repository contains spoilers to various Project Euler problems.

 Python solutions for various [Project Euler](https://projecteuler.net/) problems.
 So far, I've incorporated the matching HackerRank problem into (almost) all problems.
 In some cases, such as [problem 23](src/p023.py), the